ufkunmndrs/Neural-Book-Recommender-Systems-in-PyTorch/README.md

 ### Acknowledgements

-Special thanks go out to my course instructor Michael Staniek, who not only held a brilliant and informative Neural Networks course but also helped me out whenever I encountered problems.
+Special thanks go out to my course instructor Michael Staniek @MStaniek, who not only held a brilliant and informative Neural Networks course but also helped me out whenever I encountered problems.